SvenWesterbeek/DeHNSSo/README.md

-Delft Harmonic Navier-Stokes Solver - A nonlinear stability solver for flow problems in complex 2-dimensional domains.
+Delft Harmonic Navier-Stokes Solver - A nonlinear stability solver for flow problems in complex two-dimensional domains.

 _Thank you for your interest in using DeHNSSo.
 This page is intended to guide you through using DeHNSSo easily and fast._